Image: JeliFashion Model

 We spoke to Jessica Cue-Boateng, 22-year-old Fashion Designer based in Amsterdam, the Netherlands and Founder & CEO of JeliFashion.
 As a millennial entrepreneur, Jessica started making her designs in July 2013, officially launched her business in 2015, and has had a number of top African artists represent her amazing brand.
-Buckle up as Jessica shares her take on fashion, success and entrepreneurship.
+Buckle up as Jessica shares her take on fashion, success, and entrepreneurship.

-Tell us about JeliFashion and what inspired you to start this African Fashion Brand?
+Q: Tell us about JeliFashion and what inspired you to start this African Fashion Brand?

-Jessica: JeliFashion is a fashion brand that focuses on bringing two different worlds together in creating an exciting unity.
+A: JeliFashion is a fashion brand that focuses on bringing two different worlds together in creating an exciting unity.
 The best of both European and African fashion are combined together.
 With JeliFashion I want to incorporate the tradition and history of the Ghanaian culture with the dressing standard we have in Europe.
 This is done by using the best of African wax print in its designs.
 The main reason for this concept is due to the fact that I myself am born in Europe with Ghanaian (Ghana, West Africa) heritage.

-As a young female entrepreneur, what are some of the biggest challenges you have faced in the industry?
+Q: As a young female entrepreneur, what are some of the biggest challenges you have faced in the industry?

-Jessica: As a young female entrepreneur I believe these are the main challenges you face:
+A: As a young female entrepreneur I believe these are the main challenges you face:

 - It’s a big world, making a statement and standing out is VERY important.